Vaccination of whole Brazilian city spares it from shortages

 Rio officials say vaccines for new recipients ran out partly because they had pushed forward their schedule by one week after receiving a fresh lot of doses.
 Mayor Eduardo Paes on Monday said additional shots won’t be delivered before next week.

-Other state capitals have had to adopt similar strategies, such as Salvador, in state of Bahia, and Cuiaba in Mato Grosso.
+Other state capitals have had to adopt similar strategies, such as Salvador, in Bahia state, and Cuiaba in Mato Grosso.
 Looming shortages have also been reported in at least four other capitals, according to Brazilian newspaper O Globo.

 Some mayors and governors have blamed the administration of President Jair Bolsonaro for not seeking more vaccine contracts earlier.
 Only 2 million AstraZeneca doses of the 100 million contracted by his government have arrived so far.